-Planning on visiting any of the U.S. National Parks this year?
+Planning on visiting any of the U.S. National Parks in 2023?
 Or simply looking for a good, cheap adventure?
-Then take note of the six days in 2021 on which all National Park Service sites that charge an entrance fee will offer free admission to everyone.
+Then take note of the five days in 2023 on which all National Park Service sites that charge an entrance fee will offer free admission to everyone.
 These dates are also good to know if you want to avoid the crowds.
 RELATED: National Park Service Launches New Mobile App

-As you probably know many of the 400+ National Parks and National Park Service sites already don’t charge a fee, so they’re pretty much all of them will be free to visit.
-Here are all six of the days you can visit National Parks for free in 2021, plus more information, straight from the National Park Service:
+As you probably know, many of the 400+ National Parks and National Park Service sites already don’t charge a fee, so pretty much all of them will be free to visit.
+Here are all five of the days you can visit National Parks for free in 2023, plus more information, straight from the National Park Service:

 - November 11: Veterans Day

-Mark the above on your calendars, and see more info here.
+Mark the above dates on your calendar and see more information here.